 You have probably already been listed among Amazon’s 2.5 million sellers (2019) and, as an entrepreneur, you are faced with questions about how to make the global pool of customers take interest in your product and how to sell effectively online?
 Sure thing.

-Part of the big sales puzzle is product photography – by far one of the most critical aspects of an Amazon listing.
+Part of the big sales puzzle is professional product photography – by far one of the most critical aspects of an Amazon listing.
 After all, potential customers can’t see or touch a product in person.
-It’s essential to help them visualize it.
-Amazon product photography is not only about the quality of image, it also needs to meet strict requirements from the platform.
+They build purchase intent basing on vision.
+It’s essential to help them visualize the product.
+That’s why Amazon product photography is not only about the quality of image, it also needs to meet strict image requirements from the platform.
 It is definitely worth handling it well.

 In this guide, I will take you through the basic rules for attractive Amazon-ready photography.
 You will learn the technical requirements and get ready to think about what kind of product photography process will suit your needs best.
 You will get to know how to optimize Amazon product photography and know the risks that come with the growth of your business.
 Let’s go, a quick look and you will get closer to Amazon-proficiency.